 At the mill level, we review each proposal put forward by the community before funding it.
 At the same time, each mill has an annual working plan program adjusted to their respective needs, developed in consultation with local communities and other beneficiaries.

-Our community investment programs are key to our commitment to addressing the United Nations’ SDGs, especially goal number 1 (no poverty), number 2 (zero-hunger), and number 3 (good health and well being).
+Our community investment programs are key to our commitment to addressing the United Nations’ SDGs, especially goal number 1 (no poverty), number 2 (zero-hunger), number 3 (good health and well being), number 5 (gender equality), number 6 (clean water and sanitation), number 8 (decent work and economic growth), and number 12 (responsible consumption and production).
 One such program focusing on women empowerment, in collaboration with Martha Tilaar Group and supported by Indonesia Global Compact Network, aims to train 1,000 women from communities in and around our concessions and mill operations.
-Meanwhile, another program seeks to provide the communities with access to clean water and hygiene facilities.

 Free, Prior and Informed Consent